gatsbyjs/gatsby-starter-landing-page/gatsby-theme-landing-page/README.md

 }
 ```

-### Adding custom section components
+### Adding new section components

-To add custom section components or to override the built-in sections, you can shadow the main section component `index.js` file by creating a file at the following path:
+To add new section components, you can shadow the main section component `index.js` file by creating a file at the following path:

 ```sh
 src/gatsby-theme-landing/page/components/index.js